All Products

 • Data Source: Select the data sources for the source and destination.

-If no data sources or resource groups are available, make sure that you have completed the preparations.
+If no data sources or resource groups are available, complete the prerequisites first.

-The default value for Tunnel Quota is Public Transmission Resource, which is the free quota for MaxCompute.
-For more information about selecting a data transmission resource, see Purchase and use exclusive Data Transmission Service resource groups.
+Tunnel Resource Group The default value for Tunnel Quota is Public Transmission Resource, which is the free quota for MaxCompute.
+For details on selecting a transmission resource, see Purchase and use exclusive Data Transmission Service resource groups.

 Important